In the Pocket (Neil Sedaka album)

-In the Pocket is a 1980 in-studio album by American pop singer Neil Sedaka.
+In the Pocket is a 1980 studio album by American pop singer Neil Sedaka.
 In America, it marked his third album on the Elektra label.
 Elsewhere around the world, it was released on the Polydor label.
 The first single issued was "Letting Go," in the autumn of 1979, but the single did not manage to reach the Hot 100.

-However, In The Pocket would become Sedaka's best-known Elektra album because of its second single, the duet he performed with his daughter Dara, "Should've Never Let You Go" which charted at #19 on the Billboard Hot 100 and at #4 on the Adult Contemporary charts in 1980.
+However, In the Pocket became Sedaka's best-known Elektra album because of its second single, the duet he performed with his daughter Dara, "Should've Never Let You Go" which charted at No. 19 on the Billboard Hot 100 and No. 4 on the Adult Contemporary chart in 1980.
 It was a remake of a 1978 song, "Should've Never Let Her Go" from the album All You Need Is the Music, which Sedaka had sung solo.
-The Top 20 duet would become Sedaka's final appearance on the Hot 100.
+The top 20 duet was Sedaka's final appearance on the Hot 100.